abtrindade/abtrindade/README.md

 ## Recent Teaching :man_teacher:
 (Department of Electricity from Federal University of Amazonas/UFAM, Manaus, Amazonas, Brazil)
+- 2020/Special online classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering & Electrical Engineering
+- 2020/Special online classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering
 - 2020/01 classes of Energy Convertion (FTE032) for undergraduate course in Computer Engineering
 - 2020/01 laboratory of Energy Convertion (FTE052) for undergraduate course in Computer Engineering
 - 2019/01 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering